LuemmelSec/LuemmelSec.github.io/_posts/2020-12-11-Kerberoasting-VS-AS-REP-Roasting.md

 5. Client decrypts the session-key and saves the TGT for later usage

 Now with the option **Do not require Kerberos preauthentication** set, the timestamp stuff is disabled for this account and only the default Kerberos cleartext message is needed to ask for a **TGT**.
 This results in any user who has the correct name of that account to be able to request the **TGT**, which in return will be send as part of the **AS_REP** - again with parts encrypted with the users password hash we were asking for.
-This info can then be used to try to recover the cleartext password.
+This info can then be used to try to crack the hash to get the cleartext password.

 ### Attack

-We can use [Rubeus](https://github.com/GhostPack/Rubeus) on a domain joined machine to find all accounts on that domain where **Do not require Kerberos preauthentication** is set and have it return the corresponding hashes.
+We can use [Rubeus](https://github.com/GhostPack/Rubeus) on a domain joined machine (if we have valid credentials for a domain user we can also run all the stuff from a non domain joined machine with powershell´s **/runas** command) to find all accounts on that domain where **Do not require Kerberos preauthentication** is set and have it return the corresponding hashes.
 The **/format** option will directly give us output that is crackable with [hashcat](https://github.com/hashcat/hashcat).

 ```powershell
 Rubeus.exe asreproast /format:hashcat